Jane Banta, PATH Registered Instructor, Barn Assistant

 Jen spends her free time riding her own horse, helping friends at shows and spending time with friends and family.
 She has had success showing in the Adult Hunters, Adult Equitation, and Amateur Owner Hunters.

-In her spare time, Melanie enjoys riding and competing in the hunter/jumpers, reading, traveling, and spending time with her Pembroke Welsh Corgi, Arnold.
+Born and raised right here in Oldwick, Melanie enjoys riding and competing in the Hunter Divisions, reading, going to concerts, and spending time with her Pembroke Welsh Corgi, Arnold.

 Emma Gargiulo, Barn Assistant